AlmeidaAlin3/Learning_ML/ProblemSet0/Exercise2/README.md

 ## Positive semidefinite matrices

 **Exercise 2**
-As a Linear Algebra recap, in this exercise we [shown](https://github.com/AlmeidaAlin3/MachineLearning/blob/master/ProblemSet0/Exercise2/ex2_PSD.md) that A = z.z^T is a positive semidefinite matrix.
+As a Linear Algebra recap, in this exercise we [shown](https://github.com/AlmeidaAlin3/MachineLearning/blob/master/ProblemSet0/Exercise2/ex2_PSD.md) that A = z.(z.T) is a positive semidefinite matrix.

 &nbsp;